integreat-io/integreat/README.md

 - `id`: The id of the action itself.
 You may set this yourself or let Integreat generate a universally unique id for you.
 Useful for logging and may be used by queues.
-- `cid`: A correlation id that may be used to group actions that belong together, primarily for logging purposes.
-You may set this yourself or Integreat will set it to the same as the `id`.
-Some Integreat action handlers will dispatch sub actions using the `cid` from the original action.
+- `cid`: Correlation id.
+When dispatching an action without `meta.cid`, Integreat will set it to the same as the `meta.id`.
+All actions that are then dispatched as a consequence of that action (e.g. a `SYNC` or `GET_META`), will have the same `cid`.
+The `cid` may then be used to group actions belonging together, e.g. when displaying logs.
+The dispatching code set the `cid` on an action, e.g. to correlate an action and the actions it dispatches, with other operations outside Integreat.
+- `gid`: Group id.
+This has some of the same purpose as `cid`, as it may be used to group actions that belong together, but `gid` is not always set, and will be used for smaller groups of actions than `cid`.
+Right now, `RUN`, `SYNC`, and `GET_ALL` will use the `id` of the original action as `gid` for all actions they dispatched.
 - `dispatchedAt`: Timestamp for when the action was dispatched (set by Integreat).
 - `queue`: Signals to Integreat that an action may be queued.
 Set to `true` when